makspll/bevy_mod_scripting/readme.md

 ### Defining an API
-Simply implement the APIProvider trait + any others required by the specific ScriptHost your're using, and use your struct in the ScriptHost type
+To expose an API to your scripts, implement the APIProvider trait along with any others requested by the specific `ScriptHost` your're using.
+Use the implementing struct in yout `ScriptHost`s type signature

 ``` rust
 use std::sync::Mutex;